GENOM-IC-Cochin/Radish/inst/app/www/intro.md

 If you encounter any issue, or have any suggestion, don't hesitate to [contact me](mailto:paul.etheimer@inserm.fr) (English or French)!

+**Changes in version 1.1.0 !**

+All filters (on *p values* or log Fold Change) on lists of Differentially Expressed Genes (DEGs) have been removed : as those list are False Discovery Rate (FDR)-corrected (the [wikipedia page](https://en.wikipedia.org/wiki/False_discovery_rate) is quite complete) for multiple testing, subsetting or intersecting those lists leads to losing the FDR control.

 **Usage :**

 - In the tutorial tab you can access a thorough tutorial on how to use the app.